matrix-org/matrix-spec/content/client-server-api/modules/report_content.md

 This may be a dedicated room to alert server administrators to the reported content or some other mechanism for notifying the appropriate people.

+The server MUST verify that the user has permission to view the event before accepting a report.